-Foreign languages represent a traditional part of the liberal arts curriculum and one that is increasingly important in the interdependent global community of the twenty-first century.
+Foreign languages represent a traditional part of the liberal arts curriculum and one that is increasingly important in the interdependent global community of the 21st century.
 Knowledge of one or more foreign languages is a valuable asset for students considering graduate school or seeking employment in the international field.

-Placement in the appropriate level:
+Placement at the appropriate level:

-- Students who have studied a language in high school or college can place themselves in the appropriate level by using the following formula: one year of high school foreign language equals one semester of foreign language study (i.e., one 3-credit course) at the college level.
+- Students who have studied a language in high school or college can place themselves at the appropriate level by using the following formula: one year of high school foreign language equals one semester of foreign language study (i.e., one 3-credit course) at the college level.
 For example, a student who has completed four years of high school Spanish should enroll in Spanish Advanced 1.

 - Students with a score of 4 on an Advanced Placement test in a foreign language should enroll in Advanced Level 1.
-Students with a 5 on an Advanced Placement test in a foreign language should enroll in either Advanced Level 1 or 2.
+Students with a 5 on an Advanced Placement test in a foreign language should enroll in either Advanced Level 1 or Advanced Level 2.

-- Students with questions or with reason to believe that this does not accurately measure their knowledge of a foreign language (e.g., it has been several years since they last studied the language) should either call (212.229.5676) or email (email@example.com) the department office to set up an appointment to discuss alternate placement.
+- Students with questions or with reason to believe that this formula does not accurately measure their knowledge of a foreign language (e.g., it has been several years since they last studied the language) should either call (212.229.5676) or email (email@example.com) the department office to set up an appointment to discuss alternative placement.